rubyforgood/pet-rescue/README.md

-# Baja Pet Rescue Dog Adoption Application
+# Pet Rescue Adoption Application

 I am a self-taught web developer and this is my first production Ruby on Rails application with a real user base.
 I love coding, and I love my dog.
 So, I wanted to give back to the grassroots organization where I adopted my dog from in Mexico by building them a web application to make their process of linking adopters with dogs easier.